mpyne-navy/dsb-report/dsb-report.md

 Rudimentary validation of compilability by the marketer may also be necessary.

-\[rec:33\]
+<a id="recommendation-33"></a>

-### *Recommendation 33: The Software Engineering Institute, in consultation with the Ada Joint Program Office, should establish standards of description for Ada modules to be offered through the Software Module Market.* {#recommendation-33-the-software-engineering-institute-in-consultation-with-the-ada-joint-program-office-should-establish-standards-of-description-for-ada-modules-to-be-offered-through-the-software-module-market. .unnumbered}
+### *Recommendation 33: The Software Engineering Institute, in consultation with the Ada Joint Program Office, should establish standards of description for Ada modules to be offered through the Software Module Market.*

 Software-Skilled People
 =======================